-Bachelors of Global Health Programs
+Bachelor’s in Global Health Programs

-During the program, students may learn about culture, history, and ecology in relation to human health and wellness.
-While the bachelor’s level is the most common starting place for public health students, it is a stepping stone to higher education at the master’s and even doctoral levels.
-In an online setting, global health programs are widespread.
-Students from any area of the United States are able to take part in these programs, adding to their already existing popularity.
+During the program, students may learn about culture, history and ecology in relation to human health and wellness.
+While the bachelor’s level is the most common starting place for public health students, it is a stepping-stone to higher education at the master’s and even doctoral levels.
+Many global health programs are offered online so students from any area of the United States are able to take part in these programs.

-Curriculum for a Global Public Health Degree
+Curriculum for a Bachelor’s Degree in Global Health

 Poverty and Global Health

 Human Evolution delves into the characteristics of human development and cultural change over the course of time.
-Information learned throughout this course may then be compared to how different areas address public health needs and how these rituals affect people within society.
+Information learned during this course may then be compared to how different areas address public health needs and how these rituals affect people within society.

 Disease and Evolution

-Masters of Global Health Programs
+Master’s in Global Health Programs

 Global Health Challenges